 - What’s the weather like where you live?

-It may sound overwhelming now but it’ll be helpful when shopping around to narrow your search based on your requirements.
+It may sound overwhelming now but it’ll be helpful when shopping around for strollers in person to narrow your search based on your requirements.
 You’ll really need to consider your lifestyle or the lifestyle you want to have with your family when shopping for a stroller.

 Ok, now that you’ve thought about your strolling life right now or in the near future, take a minute to think past that.